mapprotocol/atlas/docs/relayer/Relayer-API.md

 ### GetAllRelayers

-get all relayers in current epoch
+get all relayers in specified epoch on the basis of block number

 ### request parameters